(Article on Steps to Improve Mental Health)

 3) Live one day at a time

 Many battling mental health issues struggle to focus beyond their immediate circumstances.
 They can’t seem to focus on the future.
-Learning to live one day at a time without worrying as advocated by Jesus in the Gospel of Matthew 6:25-34, can be of great help and act as a stress-reliever.
+Learning to live one day at a time without worrying, as advocated by Jesus in the Gospel of Matthew 6:25-34, can be of great help and act as a stress-reliever.

 4) Regular Meditation improves Mental Health

 A daily time of meditation and prayer in the morning renews me for the challenges of the day.
+It’s also a great place to find forgiveness and victory over guilt through the mercy and grace of my Savior.

 5) Seek wise Counsel

 It is important to seek professional help or wise counsel when facing a distressing situation.
 I have a group of wise counselors and friends that I can talk to if ever a burden seems too heavy to carry.
+(Refer Proverbs 15:22, Proverbs 11:14 KJV).

 6) Encouraging others helps Mental Health